TheNeetpiqLab/theneetpiqlab.github.io/content/en/_index.md

 ---
 title: The Neetpiq Lab
-description: Space for experiments in the software world, between homelabs, devops and small projects with IoT devices and a touch of 3D printing when needed to give shape to ideas.
+description: Space for experiments in the software world, between homelabs, devops and small projects with IoT devices.
 showHeader: false
 ---

 {{< columns count=2 >}}
 {{< column >}}
-## A free & open source theme for Hugo
+## Experimentation Space

 {{< intro >}}
-The [Dot Org Theme](https://github.com/cncf/dot-org-hugo-theme) has been created for the [Hugo CMS](https://gohugo.io), and has been developed and released by the [CNCF](https://www.cncf.io), part of the [Linux Foundation](https://www.linuxfoundation.org).
+A space in which to collect the things that intrigue me in the software world and in general in the world of creating digital products.
+{{< /intro >}}

+{{< intro >}}
+Here I would like to share practical experiments starting from a homelab to devops knowledge to manage it up to projects with IoT devices.
 {{< /intro >}}

 {{< /column >}}